Global.Church Developer Portal

 The ontology namespace is https://ontology.global.church/core# (prefix gc:).
 All domain classes descend from W3C PROV-O types: prov:Agent, prov:Activity, or prov:Entity.
 Reference data uses SKOS without PROV-O parentage.

-How We Model an Organization
+Modeling an Organization

 A gc:Organization is a prov:Agent -- an entity that can act, make decisions, and bear responsibility.
 Organizations include churches, mission agencies, denominations, and networks.